Tokyo Dome: in-depth

 TOPIC: Giants moving to Tsukiji?

-The Nikkei newspaper reported on Sep 7th that a consortium featuring Yomiuri (the parent company of the Giants) and the Mitsui Fudosan real estate company is proposing a redevelopment plan of the former Tsukiji Market site that would include the building of a new stadium.
+A consortium featuring Yomiuri (the parent company of the Giants) and the Mitsui Fudosan real estate company won the bid to redevelop the former Tsukiji Market site.
+Plans include the building of a multi-purpose dome stadium that can be used for baseball.
+The capacity can be adjusted between 20,000-57,000 depending on the event.